Meet our board of directors

 Phillip is currently a ‘retired’ Adjunct Professor at the Queensland University of Technology’s Institute of Health and Biomedical Innovation, where he continues to mentor students and researchers.
 He is a passionate advocate for improving outcomes and quality of life for people with spinal cord damage, with lived experience having sustained an injury in 2005.

 Gerard was appointed a Director of Spinal Life Australia in April 2019.
 He is also the Deputy President of Surf Lifesaving Sunshine Coast.

 Previous Directorships include Colgate Palmolive PNG, Surf Lifesaving Queensland, Buderim Ginger Limited, Australian Industry group and Baking Association of Queensland.

 He also has extensive experience in the Australian and international consumer goods sectors, including a number of Managing Director roles.

 Carol is a successful lawyer, businesswoman, award winning artist, activist, and community leader.

-Carol was appointed to the board in 2020 and brings a wealth of experience and leadership.
+Carol was appointed to a casual vacancy on the board in 2020 and brings a wealth of experience and leadership.
 She sits on the Board of Access Arts Australia and has been the honorary solicitor for the Irish Australia Welfare Bureau.